Nebelung-Forks/powermouse-2/README.md

 ```
 certbot certonly --standalone
 ```
 5. Move the certificates.
 Locate the new SSL files in your current directory (list all files in dir using `ls`).
-One should be cert.pem and some should be key.pem.
-If not, change the first occurence of "cert/key.pem" in the command below, accordingly.
+One should be default.crt and some should be default.key.
+If not, change the first occurence of "cert/default.key" in the command below, accordingly.
 ```
-mv cert.pem ssl/cert.pem
+mv default.crt ssl/default.crt
-mv key.pem ssl/key.pem
+mv default.key ssl/default.key
 ```
 6. Edit the config.json.
 Set SSL to true.
 Restart powermouse.
 ### Port Chaning